 Why Do We Drink Green Beer On St. Patrick’s Day?

-The Cole’s Notes version: Saint Patrick was born in Britain when it was ruled by the Romans, sometime in the 5th century.
-At the age of 16, he was captured by Irish pirates to work as a slave in Ireland.
+Cole’s Notes version: Firstly, Saint Patrick was the patron Saint of Ireland.
+He was born in Britain when it was ruled by the Romans, sometime in the 5th century.
+At the age of 16, he was captured by Irish pirates and forced to work as a slave in Ireland.
 He lived there for six years until he mustered up the courage to try to escape.
 He snuck off, stowed away on a ship and walked through the forest of Great Britain for 28 days before he found his freedom.
-I’m no expert but I would say that escaping from pirates at the age of 22 is a pretty good origin story.
-After becoming a priest later on in his life, he went back to Ireland to teach Christianity because why wouldn’t you go back to the place where you were once enslaved?
-He left such an impression there that it only took a few hundred years after his death for St. Patrick to become the patron saint of Ireland.
+Escaping from pirates at the age of 22 seems like a pretty great origin story; and he later became a priest.
+Then, he went back to Ireland to share his teachings of Christianity, and he left such an impression, that a few hundred years after his death, he was given an official Saint designation — St. Patrick, the patron saint of Ireland.
 It is said that he died on March 17th, 461 A.D.

 In Ireland there are LOTS of St. Patrick’s Day traditions.
 These include church services, parades, festivals, and wearing green clothing.
-Originally, the color associated with St. Patrick’s Day was blue; it changed to green in the 1600s when people began wearing shamrocks (which by the way only have three leaves, not four) and green ribbons on St. Patrick’s Day.
+Originally, the color associated with St. Patrick’s Day was blue; it changed to green in the 1600s when people began wearing shamrocks (which have three leaves, not four) and green ribbons on St. Patrick’s Day.

-Well, green beer isn’t actually a traditional Irish way of celebrating St. Patrick’s Day.
+Green beer isn’t actually a traditional Irish way of celebrating St. Patrick’s Day.
 So why do we drink green beer on St. Paddy’s day!?
 Well, that has historical relevance too; a not so well-known fact is that they used to call beer that wasn’t fermented long enough, “Green Beer” because it caused stomach issues or as they called it in 1904 “biliousness”.
-If you’re a stickler for research, you can read more about green beer at The Daily Meal.

-Okay okay, we get it you’re a Craft beer lunatic *cough*, sorry “fanatic”, and you don’t want anyone tainting your beer.
-Makes sense, but ask yourself this… what in this world isn’t dyed?
+Okay okay, we get that you don’t want anyone tainting a flawless, meticulously brewed, work of beer-art.
+But ask yourself… what in this world isn’t dyed?
 Your clothes are, your friend’s hair is (and maybe yours too), your food is dyed, you can get dyed flowers, even our skin is dyed (for those of you with tattoos)–People just like colour!

-Would you rather spend the month of March bitching about green beer and making everyone feel stupid over something as silly as dye, or would you rather get on with life, and enjoy a beer with a friend while you EDUCATE THEM on the value of drinking Craft beer?
+Would you rather spend the month of March grouching about green beer and alienate yourself over something as silly as a little food colouring?
+Or would you rather celebrate the good times, get on with life, and enjoy your friend’s company while you instead educate them on the value of drinking locally-brewed craft beer?!

-In Western Culture St. Patrick’s Day is celebrated by wearing green and drinking a f*#! ton of green beer; and hanging out with good friends of course.
+In Western Culture St. Patrick’s Day is celebrated by wearing green and drinking a ton of green beer; and hanging out with good friends.